Atlanta Fall Colors 2024

 While North Georgia offers some of the most scenic spots for leaf-peeping in the fall season, you don't have to leave the city to enjoy the beautiful fall foliage.
 Some of Atlanta's sites make for excellent places to soak up that fall air and view the changing leaves.
 Yet, if you want to see more extraordinary landscapes, you can find lots of nature spots with sweeping views within a two-hour drive from Atlanta.

-When is the best time to see fall foliage in Atlanta
+When does the fall foliage start in Atlanta?

 The fall foliage season in Atlanta usually runs from early October to mid-November, with a peak in late October or early November.
 Some areas see the change of color as early as late September, but you would want to aim for the peak season to get the most stunning views of fall colors in and around Atlanta.